kricen/tsrl/README.md

   bucket := pool.AddBucket("hello", 500, 5*time.Second,model.BUCKET_TYPE_TRAFFIC_SHAPING)

-  // get the token from bucket and do the job you need to do
+  // get the token from bucket and do your job

   token, err := bucket.BorrowToken("key")